soheilnikroo/groot-translation/readme.md

 - Where should the translation files be stored?

 Based on your answers, Groot will generate a default `src/groot` folder with an index file and sample translation files for you.

+you need to install shuriken-cli the doc is here: [Shuriken]('https://soheilnikroo.github.io/shuri-doc/')

 ### Example Generated Index File